ThomasCsson/MASSIVEChem/README.md

 pandas
 ```
 If everything runs in order during the installation, the preceding packages should install automatically.
-But check that the following packages are correctly installed using
+But check that these packages are correctly installed using

 ```bash
 pip show "name of the package"